Gulval Little Learners Pre-school

 Services and organisations that have the Local Offer flash have filled out inclusion information, meaning that they meet the needs of people with Special Educational Needs and Disabilities (SEND)

-We are a family feel pre-school with 25 children per session, We encourage children to develop their learning in both the inside and outside environment, our outside learning space is available all to the children all year round.
+We are a family feel pre-school with 25 children per session, We encourage children to develop their learning in both the inside and the outside environment, our outside learning space is available all to the children all year round.

 Children play a big part in sharing their ideas & suggestions for activities.
-Staff are responsible for helping children to work together to acheive their goals & ideas.
+Staff are responsible for helping children to work together to achieve their goals & ideas.
 We have a wide range/variety of resources both inside & out.

 We aim to get out into the community as much as possible with walks and visits to the local church, woods, post office etc.

 Our building has recently been extended and we now have another adjoining playroom, giving more space for the children to enjoy a greater range of activities.

 Where to go